ido50/Szyslak/README.md

 ## Current Features

 * Automatic rendering of HTML files with [Lo-Dash](http://lodash.com/) templates.
+* Template nesting is supported.
 * Automatic compilation of [Roole](http://roole.org/) files into CSS.
 * Automatic minification of CSS files (with [clean-css](https://github.com/GoalSmashers/clean-css)) and JS files (with [UglifyJS](https://github.com/mishoo/UglifyJS2)).
 * Automatic parsing of JSON files and YAML/JSON Front Matter (with [yaml-front-matter](https://github.com/dworthen/js-yaml-front-matter)) in HTML files.
 JSON files are turned into objects that are available inside all HTML pages/templates.
 YAML/JSON Front Matter is available inside the specific HTML file only.

-Nested templating is not supported yet.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`